 Training Format

-- In-person training: In-person training is the most effective way to deliver emotional intelligence training because it allows for direct interaction between the trainer and the team members.
-This type of training can be conducted either on-site or off-site, depending on the team’s availability and budget.
+• In-person training is highly effective for emotional intelligence training as it enables direct interaction between the trainer and team members.
+It can be conducted on-site or off-site based on availability and budget.

 Training Methods

-- Role-playing: Role-playing is an effective method for emotional intelligence training because it allows team members to practice their communication and interpersonal skills in a safe and controlled environment.
-In this method, team members take turns playing different roles and responding to different scenarios.
+Role-playing: Role-playing is an effective method for emotional intelligence training as it allows team members to practice communication and interpersonal skills in a safe environment.

 3. Decide on the Training Materials and Resources